Saiprasanna888/SecurityOperations-Projects/README.md

-# Active Directory Project 2.0: SOC Hands-On Lab
+# Active Directory Project: SOC Hands-On Lab

 This project demonstrates a full Active Directory (AD) environment integrated with Splunk for monitoring and Shuffle + Slack for automation.